Design for trust

 The paradigm shift of UX

 For five years I worked with the UX strategy for Volvo Cars and their next generation of vehicles.
 It is a very interesting time for the automotive industry.
-From an UX perspective it sets new demands on the interaction model that we know.
+From a UX perspective it sets new demands on the interaction model that we know.
 The in-car experience has been more or less the same as long as we can remember.
 The challenge has been to design the experience of interaction in the context of driving.
 The context is changing but the technology is static.
 If we look at the traditional way of constructing interaction patterns, we have the user doing an activity in a context using some kind of technology.

-user ︎ activity ︎ context ︎ technology
+user ︎ activity ︎ context ︎ technology

-user ︎ activity ︎ context ︎ technology
+user ︎ activity ︎ context ︎ technology

-For the next coming years this will be the main design problems to solve for the car industry.
+For the coming years this will be the main design problem to solve for the car industry.
 But this is relevant for all industries in the near future, especially if we consider the rapid development of AI.
 All industries will go through this shift in UX.
 And no matter what product, service or experience being developed it will have to be done on the pillars of trust.
 The future of user experience design is not about buttons, it’s about product behaviour.